Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 How does it work?
-Well, as you may know, each monster in the card game has a "Level", represented by the number of stars in the top-right of the card.
+Each monster in the game has a Level, represented by the number of stars in the top-right of the card.
 To Xyz summon, all you need is two monsters with the same Level out on your field.
-With them, you call forth an Xyz monster with a corresponding "Rank" from your Extra Deck.
+With them, you call forth an Xyz monster with a corresponding Rank from your Extra Deck.

 For example, two Level five monsters can be used to summon the Rank 5 monster Artifact Durendal.
 The two monsters you use become "Xyz materials" that are attached to your Xyz monster, and are consumed as fuel to power its effects.
 Note that some Xyz monsters require specific types of monsters to be used for their summon, and a few require three materials rather than two.

 Factoring in Attack, Defense, effects, and ease of summoning, here are the six overall best Xyz monsters!

 Several Xyz monsters have "Number __" as part of their name, and Utopia is one of the finest.
 Fans of the ZEXAL anime (they're out there somewhere, right?) may recognize this card as one of protagonist Yuma's monsters.
 It has superb Attack and Defense for a Rank 4, and it accepts any two Level-4 creatures as its materials.

 Plus, check out Utopia's effect: whenever an opponent's monster declares an attack against any of your monsters, Utopia can spend one material to negate the attack.
 This allows Utopia to keep your weaker monsters alive long enough to use their effects or sacrifice them for stronger creatures.